AdobeDocs/workfront.en/help/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-release-activity-overview.md

 The R1 release is currently available to test in Preview; R1 releases to the Production environment in a phased rollout on the evenings of April 26 and 27, 2017 (MDT).

 The R1 release enables users, knowledge workers, and administrators to better manage their work.
-With R1, adminstrators can customize `Workfront` to better match the organization's terminology; knowledge workers can leverage utilization reports to better understand how projects are tracking against planned and budgeted hours; users can engage in `Workfront` directly from Outlook 365 and be more productive when using the `Workfront` mobile app; and much more.
+With R1, adminstrators&nbsp;can customize Workfront to better match the&nbsp;organization's terminology; knowledge workers can leverage utilization reports to better understand how projects are tracking against planned and budgeted hours; users can engage in Workfront directly from Outlook 365 and be more productive when using the Workfront mobile app; and much more.

 See the following sections for a complete list of improvements available in R1: